markmandel/brute/README.md

 author's way when deciding exactly what approach would best fit their game when integrating with this library.

 - Entities are UUIDs.
-- The Component type system can be easily extended through a multimethod `get-component-type`.
+- The Component type system can be easily extended through a multimethod `get-component-type` (this defaults to using `class` for the component type).
 - Components can therefore be defrecords, deftypes, maps or really anything you choose, really.
 - Systems are simply references to functions of the format `(fn [delta])`.